International Tax & Offshore Tax Compliance Attorneys

 Do I need to report foreign bank accounts to the IRS?

-Yes, if your foreign financial accounts exceed $10,000 in aggregate at any point during the year, you must file an FBAR (FinCEN Form 114).
-This includes bank accounts, brokerage accounts, mutual funds, and many foreign pension and retirement accounts.
-The FBAR is filed separately from your tax return through FinCEN’s electronic filing system.
-Failure to file can result in penalties up to $10,000 per account for non-willful violations, or the greater of $100,000 or 50% of account balances for willful violations.
+Yes.
+If your foreign financial accounts total more than $10,000 at any time during the year, you must file an FBAR (FinCEN Form 114).
+This includes bank accounts, brokerage accounts, mutual funds, and many foreign pension accounts.
+You file the FBAR separately from your tax return through FinCEN’s website.
+If you don’t file, penalties can reach $10,000 per account if you made an honest mistake, or $100,000 or 50% of your account balance if you knew you should have filed.

 What is the difference between FBAR and FATCA?